| Key Fundamentals: Sales, Margins, Return On Equity

 of every dollar of sales.
 The larger the margin, the

 better a company is at managing and leveraging its business.
+Studies of the greatest winning stocks revealed

 that most showed strong and even expanding profit margins